learn-co-curriculum/phase-0-the-dom-query-selector-methods/README.md

 #### CSS Selectors

-Remember selectors?
-Now is probably a good time to brush up on [selectors][selectors].
+Now might be a good time to brush up on [selectors][selectors] if using CSS to target elements isn't feeling natural.
 Play around on the MDN page, then come back when you're ready.

 ### `querySelectorAll()`

-`querySelectorAll` works a lot like `querySelector()` — it accepts a selector as its argument, and it searches starting from the element that it's called on (or from `document`) — but instead of returning the first match, it returns a `NodeList` (which, remember, is not an `Array`) of all matching elements.
+`querySelectorAll` works a lot like `querySelector()` — it accepts a selector as its argument, and it searches starting from the element that it's called on (or from `document`) — but instead of returning the first match, it returns a `NodeList` collection (which, remember, is not _technically_ an `Array`) of all matching elements.

 Given a document like